 Since 2019, funds raised by players of People’s Postcode Lottery have provided regular, life-changing help to some of the worlds’ most vulnerable people.

 This vital support enables HI’s teams to free land of mines, prepare vulnerable populations for emergencies, and carry out inclusive emergency responses.

 Thank you to players of People’s Postcode Lottery

-32% of the lottery ticket price goes to charities.
-So far, players of People's Postcode Lottery have raised more than £50 million for good causes - an incredible impact.
+So far, players of People's Postcode Lottery have raised more than £1.1 billion for charities and good causes - an incredible impact.

 The difference it makes